 The Membership Committee consists of the section chair and secretary.
 Both the chair and secretary are responsible for reviewing all applications to the section.
 Membership criteria are found in Section 2.3.1.

-D. AWARD SELECTION COMMITTEE
+D. T. DALE STEWART AWARD COMMITTEE

-Committee membership and nomination submission guidelines for the various Anthropology Section awards are found in Section 7.1.4.
+Committee membership and nomination submission guidelines are found in Section 7.1.4.
 I.